-We’ve dealt with this problem too many times, so we decided to find the ultimate shop vac for drywall dust.
-After our testing, the following eight shop vacs were all effective at removing the fine dust.
-But as you’ll see from our reviews, other traits make some of them clearly preferable over others.
-Let’s take a look at these shop vacs and see how they compare.
+We’ve dealt with this problem too often, so we decided to find the ultimate shop vac for drywall dust.
+After our testing, the following eight shop vacs effectively removed the fine dust.
+But as you’ll see from our reviews, other traits make some of them preferable over others.
+Let’s take a look at the shop vacs and see how they compare.

 The 8 Best Shop Vacs for Drywall Dust